Phovvv/VAE-GAN/README.md

-# ImCreator
+# VAE-GAN
-Image generator using TensorFlow
+Image generator model based on a VAE-GAN on TensorFlow